 Leave the churchyard through a centrally pivoted tapsell gate and follow a path out to rejoin the road through the village.
 Continue past the Eight Bells pub and after another 200 yards or so go left along Green Lane.
-Soon, go right along the fenced grassy path, between paddocks.
-Beyond a gate head out across a field, aiming for a stile, in sight.
-Continue over more stiles to join an enclosed track and turn right.
+Carry on to the end of Green Lane until you meet a track, take the right turn and carry on.